Berkanktk/CyberSecurity/README.md

 `--list-plugins`  List all possible plugins to use
 `-output` Output fingerprinted information to a file
 ## Nmap

 [Nmap](https://nmap.org) is a utility for network discovery and security auditing.
+> Note, there is now a better and much faster alternative to nmap called [rustscan](https://github.com/RustScan/RustScan).
+See more about it [here](/More/Nmap/README.md#rustscan).

 ### Syntax
 `nmap [options] [ip]`